pierky/haproxy-ocsp-stapling-updater/README.md

                          'Host:' header; use this instead of the one extracted from the OCSP server URL.

+     --ocsp-proxy proxy : OCSP server proxy; use this to reach OCSP server through proxy

+     --use-curl        : Uses curl instead of OpenSSL's basic HTTP client.
+                         This is useful for networks with complex proxy setups.

+     --partial-chain   : Allow partial certificate chain if at least one certificate is in trusted store.
+Useful when validating an intermediate certificate without the root CA.

  -s, --socket file     : haproxy admin socket.
 If omitted,
                          /run/haproxy/admin.sock is used by default.
                          This script is distributed with only one